Sashafirce/water_pollution_and_health_risk_explorer/README.md

 ### Research Methodology:

-It has been adopted a hybrid research approach combining descriptive analytics, inferential

-visualisation, and predictive modelling to enable both exploration and insight communication.
+A hybrid research approach has been adopted, combining descriptive analytics, inferential visualisation, and predictive modelling to enable both exploration and insight communication.

-The use of design thinking guided the dashboard structure, prioritising user experience and
+The use of design thinking guided the dashboard structure, prioritising user experience and data storytelling.

-data storytelling.

 ##Design Thinking Implemented in the app creation